Syco54645/Sinema/README.md

 * Tags are not supported in Plex so to pull those I used the fantastic [IMDbPY](https://imdbpy.github.io/) and just call the small python script via PHP.
 * sqlite3 - you will have to import the file [grindhouse.sql](/databases/grindhouse.sql)
 * php 5.6.40 with mcrypt
+* Python with pipenv library accessible to the user running apache

 ## Configuring Development Environment